Harmony Prenatal Test £400

 - Women who have an increased risk or “High Risk” result from a Triple test or Quad test but wish to avoid unnecessary CVS or amniocentesis and their risk of miscarriage.

-- Women with a previous pregnancy with a baby with Down Syndrome, Patau Syndrome or Edward Syndrome
+- Women with a previous pregnancy with a baby with Down Syndrome ,please contact us for info, Patau Syndrome or Edward Syndrome

 - The test is not suitable for multiple pregnancies with donor eggs.